Death drive

 In classical psychoanalysis, the death drive (Todestrieb) is an aspect of libidinal energy that seeks "to lead organic life back into the inanimate state."
-For Sigmund Freud, it "express[es] itself—though probably only in part—as a drive of destruction directed against the external world and other organisms", for example, in the behaviour of predation.
+For Sigmund Freud, it "express[es] itself— though probably only in part— as a drive of destruction directed against the external world and other organisms", for example, in the behaviour of predation.
 It complements the life drive, which encompasses self-preservation and reproduction behaviours such as nutrition and sexuality.
 Both aspects of libido form the common basis of Freud's dual drive theory.

 The death drive is not only expressed through instinctive aggression, such as hunting for nourishment, but also through pathological behaviour such as repetition compulsion and self-destructiveness.

-Dynamics of the death- and life drive in Freud's three instances model, referenced to his rider metaphor: The head symbolizes the ego (reality principle) the animal body the id (pleasure principle).
-Dualistic in an analogue way, the libidinal energy branches out into two main areas: the mental urge to know (up), and the bodily urge to act (down).
-Both combine through the ego in order to fulfil the needs of the id.
-This includes perception and judgement of inner/outer reality, leading to experiences by muscle control, that imprint the superego.
-The superego contains the socialisation taking place during childhood.
-If it supports the id's instinctual needs, the organism remains mentally healthy – the 'rider' carries out the will of his 'animal' "as if it were his own".

 Freud proposed the concept of the death and life drives in his work Beyond the Pleasure Principle in 1920.
 It was developed to solve problems arising from the distinction between the pleasure principle of the id and the reality principle of the ego, with which he was still unable to explain seemingly meaningless or even self-destructive phenomena like recurring dreams of veterans that constantly remind of their war injuries.
 Freud also proposes that redirection of the death instinct outwards is the source of aggression.

 The death drive forms an important part of Freud's psychoanalytic theory, being one of the two fundamental drives that influence behaviour.
 It is a controversial aspect of Freud's theory, with many later analysts modifying it or outright rejecting it.
 Later analysts who have accepted the concept have created the concept of mortido and destrudo to provide an analogous term to Eros's libido.